pradyumna1/vald/docs/contributing/benchmark-test-guide.md

 To design testing data, we need to think about the following things:

-- How the parameter affects the benchmark result
+- How the parameter affects the benchmark result (data volume, etc)
-- If number of execution will affect the benchmark result
 - How the cache affects the result
 - What is the realistic use case
 - We need to test the heavy loading cases

-For example, to think about testing the [json decode performance](https://github.com/vdaas/vald/blob/master/internal/encoding/json/json.go#L29), we should test the following data:
+For example, base on the above criterias, to think about testing the [json decode performance](https://github.com/vdaas/vald/blob/master/internal/encoding/json/json.go#L29), we should test the following data:

 - io.Reader with empty data and data is a struct with 1 field
 - io.Reader with 10 data and data is a struct with 1 field